 Erica triflora has been in cultivation for a long time and appears on a list of heaths that were cultivated by Messrs Lee and Kennedy at Hammersmith, England in 1802.

 Erica triflora is a sturdy, erect shrub and may under favourable conditions grow to be a small tree up to 3 or even 4 m tall.
 It has a stout woody trunk and branches freely to form a rounded bush, which is covered with clusters of dark green to almost black leaves.
 The corolla is 5 mm long and bell- or urn-shaped, and flowers occur in clusters of three at the tips of the branches.
 The flowers vary, depending on locality, with those on Table Mountain being white whereas plants on the Hottentots Holland and adjacent mountains have smaller flowers, which may be tinged with pink.

 Erica triflora is limited to the northern section of the Cape Peninsula mainly on the upper slopes of Table Mountain and Devil's Peak.
 It also occurs on the Hottentots Holland Mountains, north to Porterville and across to the Kogelberg Mountains.
 It prefers to grow on the cooler, upper, south-facing slopes in well drained and seasonally moist sandy soils.

 Derivation of name and historical aspects

-The name is derived from the Latin word, 'triflor us' which means three-flowered, referring to the arrangement of the flowers in groups of three.
+The name is derived from the Latin words, tri florus, which mean three-flowered, referring to the arrangement of the flowers in groups of three.